Il viaggio del cashmere: dalla fibra al filato (raccontato davvero)

 It doesn't start with the goat.
 It starts with existing garments.
 Old sweaters, production scraps, fabrics that have already lived.

-They are selected by color, quality, composition.
+They are selected by color, by quality, by composition.

-Then they are brought back.
+Then they are returned.

 Disassembled.
 Frayed.
 Reduced back to fiber.